KeepCodingCloudDevops5/aws-yilisramirez/README.md

 ![IAM dashboard](https://user-images.githubusercontent.com/39458920/158830580-bcdf361c-78cc-4590-9b19-eb03701bbf81.JPG)

-- Creating an organization in AWS to be able to set policies, servicies, and so on.
+- Create an organization in AWS to be able to set policies, servicies, and so on.

   Search for <b>AWS organization</b> and click on <b>Create an Organization</b>.
 Now you will see your organizational structure.
 ![aws organization](https://user-images.githubusercontent.com/39458920/158848951-9d06c9d9-a42d-4f2f-9ec2-a59ba7619cbc.JPG)